c-kick/DOMule/README.md

 The core system revolves around the `hnl.dynamicimports` and `hnl.eventhandler` modules, that each have their own dependencies.
 These dependencies are mainly stored in the `hnl.domscanner`, `hnl.helpers`, `hnl.logger` and `hnl.debounce` modules.
 Basic instructions for use are described [below](#instructions-for-use).

-## Example

-Instead of writing JavaScript that waits for a page load, traverses the DOM for some element, and then performs a function, you can instead write everything you want to perform in a script file (a module), and tie it to the element (or elements) that it should work on using the `data-requires` attribute.
+So, instead of writing JavaScript that waits for a page load, traverses the DOM for some element, and then performs a function, you can instead write everything you want to perform in a script file (a module), and tie it to the element (or elements) that it should work on using the `data-requires` attribute.
 (You can even tell it to delay execution until the element has become visible (lazy loading) by specifying the optional `data-requires-lazy="true"` attribute.
 So, no need to write your own intersection observer!)

+## Example

 In HTML, just specify: